GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 1. Create a custom parameter for authorization request

-    - Login to oxTrust and navigate to `Configuration` > `JSON configuration` > `oxAuth configuration`
+    - Log into oxTrust and navigate to `Configuration` > `JSON configuration` > `oxAuth configuration`
     - Scroll down to `authorizationRequestCustomAllowedParameters` and click the plus icon
     - Enter a name for the custom parameter you are adding, e.g. `preselectedExternalProvider`
     - Save the configuration

-1. Parameterize the passport custom script to read the custom parameter
+1. Parameterize the Passport custom script to read the custom parameter

     - Navigate to `Configuration` > `Custom scripts`
     - In `Person Authentication` tab, expand the script labelled `passport_social` (or `passport_saml` if you are using inbound SAML)